Julia sets appear quasiconformally in the Mandelbrot set: Introduction

 There are different kinds of known results so far which show that some parts of the Mandelbrot set are similar to some (part of) Julia sets.
 The first famous result for this kind of phenomena is the one by Tan Lei (\cite{Tan Lei 1990}).
-She showed that as we zoom in the neighborhood of any Misiurewicz parameter $c \in \pt M$, it looks like very much the same as the magnification of $J_c$ in the neighborhood of $c \in J_c$.
+She showed that as we zoom in the neighborhood of any Misiurewicz parameter $c \in \pt M$, it looks like very much the same as the magnification of $J(P_c)$ in the neighborhood of $c \in J(P_c)$.
 Later this result was generalized to the case where $c$ is a semihyperbolic parameter by Rivera-Letelier (\cite{Rivera-Letelier 2001}) and its alternative proof is given by the first author (\cite{Kawahira 2014}).
 On the other hand, some connected Julia sets of quadratic polynomial can appear quasiconformally in a certain parameter space of a family of cubic polynomials.
-Buff and Henriksen showed that the bifurcation locus of the family $\{ f_b(z) = \lambda z + bz^2 + z^3 \}_{b \in \C}$, where $\lambda \in \C$ with $|\lambda|=1$ contains quasiconformal copies of $J(\lambda z + z^2)$ (\cite{Buff-Henriksen 2001}).
+Buff and Henriksen showed that the bifurcation locus of the family $\{ f_b(z) = \lambda z + bz^2 + z^3 \}_{b \in \C}$, where $\lambda \in \C$ with $|\lambda|=1$ contains quasiconformal copies of $J(\lambda z + z^2)$ (\cite{Buff-Henriksen 2001}.
+See also \cite{Cornell-Rojas-Yampolsky 2017} for (non-)computability of the bifurcation locus of such a family for some $\lambda$.).